benmolyneux/interview-app/README.md

 # Tasks (30 minutes)

 - Add the description to the TodoItem.
-It should be stlyed and crossed out when the item is marked as completed (Get off mark, ability to read existing code and typescript errors)
+It should be styled and crossed out when the item is marked as completed (Get off mark, ability to read existing code and typescript errors)

 - When the 'Hide Completed' checkbox is checked, all completed tasks should not be visible (General react patterns and js filtering)